mjul/chalice/README.rst

    :target: https://travis-ci.org/awslabs/chalice
    :alt: Travis CI

-The python serverless microframework for AWS allows you to quickly create and deploy applications that use Amazon API Gateway and AWS Lambda.
+The Python serverless microframework for AWS allows you to quickly create and deploy applications that use Amazon API Gateway and AWS Lambda.
 It provides: